agrathwohl/nginclaude/README.md

 vercel deploy
 ```

-IMPORTANT: This project is designed to be deployed to Vercel, because apparently we enjoy suffering.
-The AI SDK integration ensures you get all the Vercel-specific timeouts and errors you've come to know and love.
+IMPORTANT: This project is designed to be deployed to Vercel, so just do that.
+It's cool because now there's a way top deploy a reverse proxy for cheap/free on a stable (sometimes) host.

 ## FAQ